automated-assistant-systems/task-assistant/README.md

 🔗 Related Repository
 This project relies on:

-MindForge Orchestrator Core (GitHub Action) https://github.com/garybayes/mindforge-orchestrator-core
+Task Assistant Core (GitHub Action) https://github.com/garybayes/mindforge-orchestrator-core

 Add the Action to your workflows using:
 uses: garybayes/mindforge-orchestrator-core@v1

 🧪 Self-Test Workflow
-Orchestrator includes a self-diagnostic workflow that checks:
+Task Assistant includes a self-diagnostic workflow that checks:

 Repo permissions